toverainc/willow-autocorrect/README.md

 That said this is a very, very early technology preview.
 Caveat emptor!

 ## Why is this a big deal?
-1) Repeating yourself is the worst.
+1) Repeating yourself and remembering how to talk to your voice "assistant" is the worst.
 2) You can likely get away with using a lower resource utilization Whisper model.
-WIS is already really fast - WIS + WAC is even faster while being much more accurate.
-Even on CPU!
+WIS is already really fast and accurate - WIS + WAC is even faster while being much more accurate.
+Especially on CPU!
 3) Speak the way you do.
 We hesitate, mumble, and say what we mean with variety.
 Other people understand us.
 Voice assistants should too.

 ## Getting Started